DSIA

 Classic Information Architecture (Practice)

-A school of thought concerned with the strategy and design for navigating, organizing and relating information in ways that promote information findability, management, and use.
+A school of thought concerned with the strategy and design for navigating, organizing, and relating information in ways that promote information findability, management, and use.

 Common Set